anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter06.rst

 Kubernetes API testing
 ^^^^^^^^^^^^^^^^^^^^^^

-The primary objectives of the :cite:p:`k8s-testing-sig-e2e-tests` are to ensure a consistent and reliable behavior of the Kubernetes code base, and to catch hard-to-test bugs before users do, when unit and integration tests are insufficient.
-They are partially selected for the :cite:p:`k8s-conformance` run by the Kubernetes community (under the aegis of the CNCF).
+The primary objectives of the e2e tests :cite:p:`k8s-testing-sig-e2e-tests` are to ensure a consistent and reliable behavior of the Kubernetes code base, and to catch hard-to-test bugs before users do, when unit and integration tests are insufficient.
+They are partially selected for the Software Conformance Certification program :cite:p:`k8s-conformance` run by the Kubernetes community (under the aegis of the CNCF).

 Anuket shares the same goal to give end users the confidence that when they use a certified product they can rely on a high level of common functionality.
-Then Anuket RC2 starts with the test list defined by the :cite:p:`k8s-conformance` which is expected to grow according to the ongoing requirement traceability.
+Then Anuket RC2 starts with the test list defined by Conformance :cite:p:`k8s-conformance` which is expected to grow according to the ongoing requirement traceability.

-The :cite:p:`k8s-testing-sig-e2e-tests` basically asks for focus and skip regexes to select or to exclude single tests:
+End-to-End Testing :cite:p:`k8s-testing-sig-e2e-tests` basically asks for focus and skip regexes to select or to exclude single tests:

--  focus basically matches Conformance or the :cite:p:`k8s-testing-sig` in sub-sections below
+-  focus basically matches Conformance or Testing Special Interest Groups :cite:p:`k8s-testing-sig` in sub-sections below
 -  skip excludes the SIG labels listed as optional in :ref:`chapters/chapter06:api and feature testing requirements`.

 The Reference Conformance suites must be stable and executed on real deployments.
-Then all the following labels are defacto skipped in the :cite:p:`k8s-testing-sig-e2e-tests`:
+Then all the following labels are defacto skipped in the End-to-End Testing :cite:p:`k8s-testing-sig-e2e-tests`:

 -  alpha
 -  Disruptive